5. Performance Analysis¶

 run times of these local search algorithms are also superior to

 NetworkX’s node coloring routines.
-Note that further improvements in
+Further improvements in solution

-solution quality might also be found by increasing the iteration limit
+quality can usually be found by increasing the iteration limit of the

-In addition to the two local search heuristics, the gcol
+In addition to local search, the gcol library features an exact,

-also features an exact, exponential-time algorithm for node coloring,
+exponential-time algorithm for node coloring, based on backtracking.

-based on backtracking.
-This algorithm is invoked by setting
+This algorithm is invoked by setting opt_alg=1 (the parameter

-.
-At the start of this algorithm’s execution, a large
+it_limit is redundant here).
+At the start of this algorithm’s

-clique \(C\) is identified in \(G\) using the NetworkX function
+execution, a large clique \(C\) is identified in \(G\) using the

-.
-The nodes of \(C\) are then permanently
+NetworkX function nx.max_clique().
+The nodes of \(C\) are then

-assigned to different colors.
-The main backtracking algorithm is then
+permanently assigned to different colors.
+The main backtracking

-executed and only halts only when a solution using \(C\) colors has
+algorithm is then executed and only halts only when a solution using

 The following code evaluates the performance of this algorithm on \(G(n,0.5)\) graphs for a range of \(n\)-values.